tagezi/ytvd/README.md

 ================================

 It's not new library for downloading videos or video subtitles from YouTube.
-YTVD is script which uses *PyTube like API* for access to playlists and videos, and slightly expands the functionality.
-For example, you can create a list with playlists and download all videos from it.
+YTVD is script which uses *PyTube like API* for access to channels, playlists and videos of YouTube, and slightly expands its functionality.
+For example, you can create a list with channels, playlists or/and download all videos and video subtitles from it.

-Also, you can download only new videos and video subtitles from this list, if you already have downloaded videos from these playlists.
-Videos are saved in a directory with the name of the playlist.
+Also, in the next time you can download only new videos and video subtitles from these lists without re-downloading already downloaded videos.
+Videos are saved in a directory with the name of the channels/playlist/.

 **_NOTE:_**
    Most people who post their videos on YouTube can only do so for some reward.
    When you download a video and watch it offline, the author has nothing.
-   Don't forget to thank your author for his work so that he can continue to delight you further.
+   Don't forget to thank author for author's work so that author can continue to delight you further.

 User documentation
 ==================